inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     - inside the application's virtual environment OR
     - via `pipenv run` or `uv run` in case you are not inside a virtual environment OR
     - environment with executables installed globally

-!!! warning "A note on virtual environments and possible data loss"

-    If your deposited files are stored in `<venv folder>/var/instance/data`, you should back them up outside this location before you continue.
-This command checks the location of your deposited files:

-    ```bash
-    invenio files location list
-    ```

-    This is usually only the case in development, as a containerized production deployment will store the deposited files elsewhere.

 ### Check your database for the `alembic_version` table